ClayUA/Fetch_API/README.md

-# Fetch_API
+# Fetch API Intern Project

-An API developed for the Fetch Rewards take home assignment for back end Engineer Intern
+Hello my name is Clay Truelove from the University of Alabama